Thank you for selecting Mount Nittany Health to administer your COVID-19 vaccine.

 - Please park in the reserved parking spaces in lot D at the rear of the Medical Center.
 View a map here.

-- Plan to arrive 15 minutes prior to your appointment time to check in and turn in your vaccination agreement form and proof of residency or employment in Pennsylvania.
+- Please check in and turn in your vaccination agreement form and proof of residency or employment in Pennsylvania.

 - Note: At check-in, you will be given your vaccine card and your reminder card for your second prescheduled vaccine appointment.